dtcooper/raspotify/README.md

-[Debian package and associated repository](https://en.wikipedia.org/wiki/Deb_\(file_format\)) which thinly wraps the awesome [librespot](https://github.com/plietar/librespot) library by [Paul Lietar](https://github.com/plietar) that works out of the box on all three revisions of the Pi, immediately after installation.
+[Debian package and associated repository](https://en.wikipedia.org/wiki/Deb_\(file_format\)) which thinly wraps the awesome [librespot](https://github.com/plietar/librespot) library by [Paul Lietar](https://github.com/plietar).
+It works out of the box on all three revisions of the Pi, immediately after installation.

 ## Download Latest Version